matthewkolbe/ThinkingInSimd/algorithms/README.md

 | 16,777,216      |      346.39 ms  |       390.61 ms |
 | 67,108,864      |    1,767.96 ms  |     1,766.38 ms |

+## Analysis

 AVX kicks the STL's ass until memory access constraints start to take over.
+Pretty nifty, huh?

+You could ask, "why would I ever have a sorted list in integers that I need to search?"
+I don't really know.
+I use hashing lookups for everything myself, but searching "std::lower_bound" returns 617,628 code results on GitHub right now.

+This code may give serious speed up, but it comes with down sides.
+The generic form of `std::lower_bound` is actually simpler than just the int type of the AVX accelerated algorithm.
+Additionally AVXifying your code will really only be able to accelerate arrays of integral and floating point data types.
+But across-the-board acceleration with 3x peak?
+Nothing to sneeze at.

 ## Footnotes